gurjeet/sumtype.h/README.md

 ## Usage
-The provided macros are a syntactic sugar over tagged unios.
+The provided macros are a syntactic sugar over tagged unions.
 The above code is equivalent to:
 ```c
 struct BinaryTree {
     enum { Leaf, Node } tag;